zhutoutoutousan/A-study-note-as-a-beginner/health-for-engineers-and-scientists/_log-H_sick-log.md

     - Go to hospital as mentioned earlier
   - Cut the psychological root
     - Upgrade your overall action-reaction system for seamless interactions with dysfunctional family members
-      - More diplomatic, eloquent skills
+      - More diplomatic, refined eloquency skills
       - Manipulation of information flow, the act of feigning might be useful in deflecting hostility and malicious intents
       - Know the needs and traits of each dysfunctional family member for further mitigations
         - Limited, controlled satisfaction of acting irresponsibly